blakedrumm/SCOM-Scripts-and-SQL/docs/_posts/2021-12-29-request-offline-certificate-for-workgroup-agent.markdown

 description: >- # this means to ignore newlines Generate a certificate request with an .inf file.
 This will allow you to specify all the settings that are required and make things easier.
 ---
-# Create your own offline Certificate Request for Workgroup Server
 In the below example we are assuming your machine is named **IIS-2019**.

 Create a new file on your machine and name it: